weborbiton/weborbiton/README.md

 - Live uptime tracking
 - Instant incident detection
 - Unlimited number of monitored services

-### 🔒 100% Open Source
-Fully transparent and free.
-Self-host or use our upcoming cloud version.
-Fork, modify, and deploy exactly as you need.

 ### Made in Poland
 Built by developers who care about performance, privacy, and simplicity.